 (W) Utility renewable energy resources mean those renewable energy resources that are owned, controlled, or purchased by the electric utility.

 (2) Requirements.
-Pursuant to the provisions of this rule and sections 393.1025 and 393.1030, RSMo, all electric utilities must generate or purchase RECs and S-RECs associated with electricity from renewable energy resources in sufficient quantity to meet both the RES portfolio requirements (renewable and solar) and RES solar energy requirements respectively on a calendar year basis.
+Pursuant to the provisions of this rule and sections 393.1025 and 393.1030, RSMo, all electric utilities must generate or purchase RECs and S-RECs associated with electricity from renewable energy resources in sufficient quantity to meet both the RES portfolio requirements on a calendar year basis.
 Utility renewable energy resources utilized for compliance with this rule must include the RECs or S-RECs associated with the generation.
 The RES portfolio requirements are based on total retail electric sales of the electric utility.
 The requirements set forth in this rule shall not preclude an electric utility from recovering all of its prudently incurred investment and costs incurred for renewable energy resources that exceed the requirements or limits of this rule but are consistent with the prudent implementation of any resource acquisition strategy the electric utility developed in compliance with 4 CSR 240-22, Electric Utility Resource Planning.
-RECs or S-RECs produced from these additional renewable energy resources may count toward the RES portfolio requirements.
+RECs or S-RECs produced from these additional renewable energy resources shall be eligible to count toward the RES portfolio requirements.

-(A) Reserved*

-(B) The amount of renewable energy resources or RECs that can be counted towards meeting the RES portfolio requirements are as follows:
+(A) The amount of renewable energy resources or RECs that can be counted towards meeting the RES portfolio requirements are as follows:

-1. If the renewable energy resource is located in Missouri, the allowed amount is kilowatt-hours (kWhs) generated by the resource multiplied by one and, twenty-five hundredths (1.25) to effectuate the credit pursuant to § 393.1030.1, RSMo. and subsection (3)(G) of this rule; and
+1. If the renewable energy resource is located in Missouri, the allowed amount is megawattt-hours (MWhs) generated by the resource multiplied by one and, twenty-five hundredths (1.25) to effectuate the credit pursuant to § 393.1030.1, RSMo. and subsection (3)(G) of this rule; and

-2. Reserved*

-3. RECs created by the operation of customer-generator facilities and acquired by the Missouri electric utility shall qualify for RES compliance if the customer-generator is a Missouri electric energy retail customer, regardless of the amount of energy the customer-generator provides to the associated retail electric provider through net metering in accordance with 4 CSR 240-20.065, Net Metering.
+2. RECs created by the operation of customer-generator facilities and transferred to the Missouri electric utility shall qualify for RES compliance if the customer-generator is a Missouri electric energy retail customer, regardless of the amount of energy the customer-generator provides to the associated retail electric provider through net metering in accordance with 4 CSR 240-20.065, Net Metering.
 RECs are created by the operation of the customer-generator facility, even if a significant amount or the total amount of electrical energy is consumed on-site at the location of the customer-generator.

 (C) The RES portfolio requirements are—